 "This is about the power that art has in informing our lives and how it can stop us in our tracks.
-Tatyana Fazlalizadeh's art has been so powerful in conveying human rights, dignity and respect for all people." - NYCCHR Commissioner Carmelyn P. Malalis
+Tatyana Fazlalizadeh's art has been so powerful in conveying human rights, dignity and respect for all people." - former NYCCHR Commissioner Carmelyn P. Malalis

 PAIR, which the City's Department of Cultural Affairs launched in 2015, embeds artists within City agencies to address pressing civic issues through creative practice.
 Each PAIR placement lasts a minimum of one year.
 The residency begins with a research phase, during which the artist spends time at the agency, meeting staff and learning about its operations and initiatives while also introducing the artist's practice and process to agency staff.
 The research phase concludes with a proposal from the artist outlining one or more public-facing participatory projects that will be implemented during the remainder of the residency.
 PAIR is supported with funds from the City of New York.
 Read the full press release on the announcement.